How We Pray for the Nations

 We pray because love does not stop at borders.

 Many people live far from us, speak languages we do not know, and face pressures we may never experience.
 Yet they are not distant from God.
 They are made in His image.
 Many are our brothers and sisters in Christ.
 Many need the gospel.
-Many suffer under war, hunger, persecution, corruption, displacement, disaster, fear, injustice, or spiritual darkness.
+Many suffer under war, hunger, persecution, corruption, displacement, disaster, fear, injustice, false worship, unbelief, or confusion about God.

 Christian prayer teaches us to refuse indifference.
 It trains us to carry the needs of others before God with truth, compassion, and hope.